ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

 ```
 ### 3.2.
 Initialization
 #### 3.2.1.
 Insecure Client
-A simple insecure client can be initialized by providing the MQTT broker url and a unique id to identify the client.
+A simple insecure client can be initialized by providing the MQTT broker URL and a unique id to identify the client.
 ```ballerina
 # Creates a new `mqtt:Client`.
 #